Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Conclusion

-In the paper, we propose a novel framework named G-GNN, which is able to conduct semi-supervised learning on both plain and attributed graphs.
-Our pretraining-and-learning schema marries two lines of work and benefits from their advantages: the global information preserving ability brought by unsupervised learning and the local information aggregation ability induced by GNN.
-Extensive experiments confirm the effectiveness of G-GNN.
+In the paper, we proposed a novel framework named G-GNN, which is able to conduct semi-supervised learning on both plain and attributed graphs.
+The proposed framework takes the advantage of both random walk and GNN, which can not only utilize global information but also aggregate local information well.
+Therefor, the existing GNN models can be used as kernels of G-GNN, to obtain the ability of preserving global information.
+Extensive experiments show that our framework can improve the learning ability of existing GNN models.

 For future work, we plan to test some more complicated methods that combine the hidden states, and study other unsupervised methods that can produce global features more suitable for the learning ability of GNN.